 It’s time for another Southeast Alaska post!
-Previously we’ve talked about Glacier Bay National Park and the town of Skagway, another popular cruise port where I lived for three years.
-Today, we’ll focus on a day in Ketchikan, which is very busy with cruise ships in the summer!
+Check these posts for other places in Southeast Alaska including Glacier Bay National Park, Skagway, and Juneau.
+This post will focus on a day in Ketchikan, which is very busy with cruise ships in the summer!
 Although this post is oriented towards a visitor in port for the day on a cruise ship, Ketchikan is a very approachable independent traveler getaway from the Pacific Northwest, being only a 90 minute flight from Seattle!
 You can also take the ferry there from Bellingham.
 Ketchikan is a fabulous town to explore, so read on!

 What to Expect for a day in Ketchikan

 Ketchikan is a busy cruise ship port that can have several large ships in port every day from May through September.
 Most businesses downtown are oriented towards cruise ship visitors, so if you are not on a cruise ship, keep in mind that many restaurants (not all!) will close around 6pm.
 Another thing that’s important to know about Ketchikan is that it’s very rainy.
 Southeast Alaska has been experiencing a drought the past couple of years, but there is still a LOT of rain, even in the summer.
 Temperatures are generally in the upper 50s and low 60s (though it can get much warmer so be prepared for anything!).
 Make sure to be prepared with appropriate clothing for rain and be ready to embrace it and you’ll love your day in Ketchikan no matter what happens with the weather.